| |

 Instructions

-• Preheat oven to 350 degrees.
-Prepare two loaf pans with baking spray.
+• Prep.
+Preheat the oven to 350 degrees, and prepare two bread pans with baking spray.

-• In a large mixing bowl, combine the egg, oil, buttermilk, and vanilla.
+• Combine wet ingredients.
+In a large mixing bowl, combine the wet ingredients – the egg, oil, buttermilk, and vanilla.

 Nutrition